How Long Does the Flu Last: 2025-2026 Season

 Can you still get the flu if you had the vaccine?

-Flu season is here.
-Make an appointment to get your flu shot with a primary care doctor or find an Ochsner Urgent Care location near you.
+If you think you may have the flu, make an appointment with your primary care doctor or find an Ochsner Urgent Care location near you.